 Implement the Game Loop Component

-The game loop component is core to the game engine’s functionality and thus should be located similarly to that of vertex_buffer, as a file defined in the src/engine/core folder.
+>>HEREThe game loop component is core to the game engine’s functionality and thus should be located similarly to that of vertex_buffer, as a file defined in the src/engine/core folder.

 Create a new file for the loop module in the src/engine/core folder and name the file loop.js.